 Figure 35 - Analytical Sensitivities for the Eagle Ford reservoir model.

-final bottomhole6.
+The observed and final bottomhole pressure data is shown in Fig. 36.
 We can see that there is a dramatic improvement in the predicted BHP in comparison to the initial values shown in Fig. 33.
 Although the match cannot be considered satisfactory, this is because the model chosen for demonstration is simplistic and contains a single bi-wing hydraulic fracture.
 Additionally, because this well belongs to the Eagle Ford shale, there are stress sensitivities that I have not considered in my reservoir model.
 Nevertheless, Fig. 36 shows great improvement and if the complete physics/completion details are included, it is likely to result in a better match and a more realistic final model.